 - Brannon Rouse, co-chair

 - Marlee Arn, co-chair

 - Nathan Peace, chair

 - Grant Smith, co-chair

 Student Judiciary Council

-Student Judiciary Council (SJC) hears and reviews student violations of Samford’s Code of Values.
+Student Judiciary Council (SJC) hears and reviews student violations of Samford’s Code of Values and Academic Integrity Policy.
 For additional information regarding values violations, please view the Student Handbook.
-The assistant vice president for student development advises SJC.
+The director of student leadership and involvement advises SJC.

 The Student Judiciary Council also reviews and resolves traffic appeals submitted by students.
 The assistant director of transportation services advises SJC on parking-related matters.
 For additional information regarding parking and parking appeals, please visit the transportation service webpage.

 Student Activities Council (SAC), a branch of Student Government Association (SGA), exists to plan and execute campus-wide events and traditions.
 Student Activities Council’s vision is to plan events that bring students together and help build community across campus.